Families everywhere agree that camping is a wonderful way to spend time together.

 Of course, kids are not just small adults; they have different needs.
 Make sure you are prepared to meet those needs when you are at the campground.

 Low blood sugar is the enemy of families everywhere, since it causes kids to be irritable.
 Good choices include turkey sticks, string cheese, granola bars, yogurt tubes, or dried fruit.

 Kids get dehydrated faster than adults, and being extra active and outdoors means they need to drink lots of water.

 A waterproof jacket will keep your child dry if it rains, but it can also provide warmth around the campfire at night, and it helps keep the bugs away when hiking.

-- Kid-safe insect repellent is very important, especially in places with tick-borne illness.
+Especially in places with tick-borne illness.
 Make sure to use it according to the directions on the label.

 Letting kids roast their own food on a stick is a good way for them to experience the excitement of a fire in a safe way, and kids love the sense of accomplishment that comes from cooking their own food.

 If applying sunscreen is a battle with your child, try this fun roll-on applicator.
 You can fill it with the sunscreen of your choice and let kids have fun applying it themselves.

 Helping Kids Have Fun When Camping